mindplace/stack-for-yourself/_posts/2016-07-01-ruby-overview.md

 ---

 ## Start here
-Check out [Team Treehouse's list of Ruby projects](http://blog.teamtreehouse.com/coolest-ruby-projects-ever  ).
-Ruby is written in C, and you can look at [its source code on Github](https://github.com/ruby/ruby/  ) because it's an open source language, which is how you're able to learn it for free.
+Check out [Team Treehouse's list of Ruby projects](http://blog.teamtreehouse.com/coolest-ruby-projects-ever).
+Ruby is written in C, and you can look at [its source code on Github](https://github.com/ruby/ruby/) because it's an open source language, which is how you're able to learn it for free.
 Also, there's a project to
-[write a Ruby compiler in Ruby]( http://hokstad.com/compiler) as part of a fun effort to write Ruby in Ruby (as opposed to C).
+[write a Ruby compiler in Ruby](http://hokstad.com/compiler) as part of a fun effort to write Ruby in Ruby (as opposed to C).

 Definitely [take a look at the Ruby core object model](https://www.gliffy.com/go/publish/5152080) to get a sense for how it organizes itself.

 Probably the best reason to learn Ruby is to be able to build things on/for the web and have a lot of fun while doing it.
-So check out [Rails](/tag/rails/) and other [Ruby frameworks](/tag/ruby-frameworks/) for building with
+So check out [Rails]({{ site.baseurl }}/tag/rails/) and other [Ruby frameworks]({{ site.baseurl }}/tag/ruby-frameworks/) for building with
 Ruby on the web.

-Ruby powers some very cool sites online, like [Shopify](https://www.shopify.com/), [AirBnB](https://www.airbnb.com/), [Basecamp](https://basecamp.com/), [Bloomberg](http://www.bloomberg.com/), [Couchsurfing](https://www.couchsurfing.com/), [Github](https://github.com/), [Goodreads](https://www.goodreads.com/)... and on and on.
-Ruby, especially on Rails, has a tremendous amount of power for building and deploying quickly, making it especially popular among startups.

 <hr>

-## Some really great resources
+## Essential resources
+* [Official Ruby documentation](https://ruby-doc.org/): a go-to place to find built-in Ruby methods.
-* [Rails Casts](http://www.grok-interactive.com/podcast/ ), some of the most well-known Ruby/Rails casts, many come with really excellent notes if you don't learn by listening.
+* [Rails Casts](http://www.grok-interactive.com/podcast/), some of the most well-known Ruby/Rails casts, many come with really excellent notes if you don't learn by listening.
-* [Awesome Ruby](http://awesome-ruby.com/?utm_source=rubyweekly&utm_medium=email  ), big bunch of great resources.
+* [Awesome Ruby](http://awesome-ruby.com/?utm_source=rubyweekly&utm_medium=email), big bunch of great resources.
 * [PracticingRuby](https://www.practicingruby.com/)
 * [Ruby Rogues podcast](https://devchat.tv/ruby-rogues), a panel discussion about topics relating to programming, careers, community, and Ruby.
 They release a conversation with notable programmers and Rubyists each week.
 * [Ruby Weekly](http://rubyweekly.com/?m), a once–weekly e-mail round-up of Ruby news and articles, created and managed by Peter Cooper, author of *[Beginning Ruby](https://www.amazon.com/Beginning-Ruby-Novice-Professional-Experts/dp/1430223634)* book.